GoeDev/IndustrialToolkit/README.md

 Do it like this: `noodel.me/api.php?typename="provide a typename here"&regionid="regionid pls"`

-The typname may include spaces.
+The typename may include spaces.

 For the Documentation and how to install this services on your own server take look at the [wiki](https://github.com/GoeDev/IndustrialToolkit/wiki).